LatherioK0818/can-of-books-backend/README.md

 - State Management: React state
 - Styling: Bootstrap

-The application uses RESTful API routes for CRUD operations and employs React Router for navigation between Home and About pages.
+The application uses RESTful API routes for CRUD operations and employs React app for navigation between Home and About pages.

 ## Trello